genericmilk/cooker/README.md

 For example; you may have a Javascript file for billing and another script for a dropdown menu.
 You would want to combine these scripts to both be available on the output so that both the billing and dropdown scripts are loaded together by the browser.

 Each oven processes the output files by doing the following
-* Adds a timestamp to the head of the file for quick identification of when the last job ran.
+1. Adds a timestamp to the head of the file for quick identification of when the last job ran.
 You can switch this off by setting `stamped` to `false` in the config file
+2. Obtains frameworks if the filetype is `js`
-* Cooker will obtain any packages in cooker.json using the NPM network.
+3. Obtain any packages in cooker.json using the NPM network.
 To consult adding new packages to your project or to learn more, please consult [adding packages to cooker](#adding-packages-to-cooker)
-* Cooker will download or locate and attach any *preloads* specified.
+4. Obtain any *preloads* specified for the oven.
 Preloads are specified in the `preload` array in the configuration and can be a direct url or a full path to the resource file.
 Preloads can be offered either as a string to load on both production and local versions of your build or an array to specify the differences between the two.
 Preloads are not compressed on build, so it is reccomend you use a minified version in production environments.
 To learn more about Preloads, please consult [getting started with Preloads](#getting-started-with-preloads)
-* Cooker will then look for any *libraries* automatically and in filename order from the `resources/<ovenDir>/libraries` folder where `<ovenDir>` is defined by the oven running.
+5. Obtain any *libraries* automatically and in filename order from the `resources/<ovenDir>/libraries` folder where `<ovenDir>` is defined by the oven running.
 If you're using a built in oven supplied by Cooker this will be the lowercase of the oven name.
 If you are using your own consult [Building your own Oven](#building-your-own-oven).
 Libraries are loaded after preloads so it's a great idea to put singular scripts in this folder to get loaded before your AppCode.
 Libraries are not compressed on build and as such minified versions are reccomended so that they are also production ready.
+6. Create a new output buffer ready to compile the code
+7. If configured, Cooker will add `cookerToolbelt` to the file if the filetype is `js` and the configuration for `toolbelt` is set to `true` in the oven.
-* Cooker will finally process your AppCode.
+8. Cooker will finally process your Appcode.
 Input files are then loaded in specified order from the job `input` array.
 These files are parsed using the oven loaded and are minified in production automatically.
 For example if you were using the `Genericmilk\Cooker\Ovens\Less` oven, you could reference files like below so colours and fonts load first.
 The base directory for reference is that which is supplied by the oven (eg: /resources/less/*)
 ```
   'input' => [
       'colors.less',